ttomtsis/DVDApplication/README.md

 https://hub.docker.com/repository/docker/ttomtsis/dvd-spring-server/general

 # Features
-* Role-based authorization with Spring Security
+* Role-based authorization, Basic Authentication
 * HATEOAS
 * Docker support
 * Kubernetes support
 * MySQL and InnoDB Cluster
 * GraalVM Native Image

-# Technologies
+# Technology stack
 * Java 17
-* Spring Boot 3.1.0
+* Spring Boot 3.0.5
-* Spring Security
+* Spring Security 6
 * MySQL 8.0
-* HATEOAS
+* HATEOAS 3
 * Docker
 * Kubernetes
 * GraalVM 22 ( for native image creation )

 # Getting Started
-To get started with this project, you can choose either to run it locally your host machine, on docker or in a single node Kubernetes cluster using minikube.
+To get started with this project, you can choose either to run it locally on your host machine, on docker or in a single node Kubernetes cluster using minikube.
 The spring boot app consists of two profiles, the 'default' profile uses an H2 database whereas the 'containerized' profile uses a MySQL Database by default.
 **The inscructions provided below concern only Windows**.